awsdocs/aws-parallelcluster-user-guide/doc_source/slurm-protected-mode-v3.md

 ## Protected node parameter<a name="slurm-protected-mode-parameter-v3"></a>

-`bootstrap_failure_count`
+`protected_failure_count`

-`bootstrap_failure_count` specifies the number of consecutive failures that activate cluster protected node\.
+`protected_failure_count` specifies the number of consecutive failures that activate cluster protected node\.

-The default `bootstrap_failure_count` is 10 and protected mode is enabled\.
+The default `protected_failure_count` is 10 and protected mode is enabled\.

-If `bootstrap_failure_count` is less than or equal to zero, protected mode is disabled\.
+If `protected_failure_count` is less than or equal to zero, protected mode is disabled\.

-You can change the `bootstrap_failure_count` value by adding the parameter in the `clustermgtd` config file that's located at `/etc/parallelcluster/slurm_plugin/parallelcluster_clustermgtd.conf` in the `HeadNode`\.
+You can change the `protected_failure_count` value by adding the parameter in the `clustermgtd` config file that's located at `/etc/parallelcluster/slurm_plugin/parallelcluster_clustermgtd.conf` in the `HeadNode`\.

 You can update this parameter at any time and don't need to stop the compute fleet to do so\.
-If a launch succeeds in a queue before the failure count reaches `bootstrap_failure_count`, the failure count is reset to zero\.
+If a launch succeeds in a queue before the failure count reaches `protected_failure_count`, the failure count is reset to zero\.

 ## Check cluster status in protected mode<a name="slurm-protected-mode-status-v3"></a>